20lives/dmote/doc/options.md

 This documentation was generated from the application CLI.

+## Section `keycaps`

+Keycaps are the plastic covers placed over the switches.
+The choice of caps affect the shape of the keyboard: The physical profile limits curvature and therefore determines the default distance betweeen keys, as well as the amount of negative space reserved for the movement of the cap itself over the switch.

+### Parameter `body-height`

+The height in mm of each keycap, measured from top to bottom of the entire cap by itself.

+An SA cap would be about 11.6 mm, DSA 7.3 mm.

+### Parameter `resting-clearance`

+The height in mm of the air gap between keycap and switch mount, in a resting state.

+## Section `switches`

+Electrical switches close a circuit when pressed.
+They cannot be printed.
+This section specifies how much space they need to be mounted.

+### Parameter `travel`

+The distance in mm that a keycap can travel vertically when mounted on a switch.

 ## Section `key-clusters`

 This section describes where to put keys on the keyboard.